mcsorkun/ChemPlot/README.md

 ## Paper

-You can find the details for the background on ChemPlot in our [paper] (https://chemrxiv.org/engage/chemrxiv/article-details/617180aaff3ba991f99af550>).
+You can find the details for the background on ChemPlot in our [paper](https://chemrxiv.org/engage/chemrxiv/article-details/617180aaff3ba991f99af550>).

 ## Installation